jon-jacky/Piety/BRANCH.md

 ========

 This is the **redirect** branch.
 Experiment with redirecting output from *stdout* to an editor text buffer.
+Also, fix bugs in executing code from text buffers, code begun in *edsel* and *runlines* branches.
 Begun 6 Jul 2019.

 Branches recently merged into **master**: